-I checked out the GenAI Observability dashboard from the Observability feature in Amazon Bedrock AgentCore
+I tried checking the GenAI Observability dashboard of the Observability feature in Amazon Bedrock AgentCore

 Introduction

-Today I want to introduce Amazon Bedrock AgentCore Observability!
-It's a metrics collection function.
+Today I'd like to introduce Amazon Bedrock AgentCore Observability!
+It's a metrics collection feature.

 AgentCore Observability